terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ![TV spot](animations/TV-spot.mp4)

-There are a little animation and TV spot for showing that the illustration can get to move.
+There are a little animation and TV spot for showing that the illustration could be on the move.

 To download in animations